xrdocs/telemetry/_tutorials/telemetry-stack-update-grpc-tls.md

 ## Required Certificates
 This section summarizes what certificate files are required for the dial-out and the dial-in methods.
+Those files are required, whether or not you have created your own certificates using the examples above.

 ### Dial-out method